ByNoMeans/Bash-Prompt/README.md

 ## Layout

-`pure-bash-prompt` takes the following form in each terminal session:
+The terminal prompt takes the following form in each terminal:

 ````
 <nonAbsoluteDirectory> <gitInfo>